Medicare Modernization Act

 The Medicare Modernization Act expanded prescription drug coverage to millions of older and disabled Americans.

-After the MMA rolled out, the share of beneficiaries without drug coverage declined.
-By 2016, an estimated 90 percent of Medicare beneficiaries had drug coverage, according to a report in Health Affairs.
+After the MMA rolled out, the portion of Medicare beneficiaries without drug coverage has declined.
+An estimated 91% of Medicare beneficiaries had drug coverage in 2019, according to the Department of Health and Human Services.

 One of the biggest ongoing criticisms of the MMA is that the legislation explicitly barred the U.S. government from directly negotiating with drug companies to lower prices.